Taha-Dodangeh/chess-engine/README.md

 How to Play

 Launch and compile the engine
-Specify color (w for white, b for black)
+Specify color (w for white, b for black). <br>
-Set AI thinking time (for example 10 for 10 sec)
+Set AI thinking time (for example 10 for 10 sec) <br>
-You can make your move by typing starting square followed immediately by the destination type (for example a2a4) You can type moves to find legal moves.
+You can make your move by typing starting square followed immediately by the destination type (for example a2a4) <br>
+You can type moves to find legal moves.